October 21, 2023Review Recipe

 Table of Contents

-These wine floats are so much fun.
-Take your favorite sweet red wine, add a scoop of your favorite ice cream flavor and seltzer water, and you have a fizzy and refreshing alcoholic treat to enjoy.
+These wine floats take your favorite sweet red wine, and add a scoop of creamy ice cream and seltzer water, giving you a fizzy and refreshing alcoholic treat to enjoy.
 Of course, there is no reason you have to save this recipe for hot weather; it would be amazing all year round.

 - 1 (750 milliliters) bottle of red wine (Merlot, Pinot Noir, or Sweet Red Blend)

-- 1 (½ gallon) good quality ice cream (vanilla, strawberry or black cherry)
+- ½ gallon of good-quality ice cream (vanilla, strawberry, or black cherry)

 When deciding on which red wine to choose, remember to pick one that you would enjoy drinking on its own.
 Try to stick with medium to sweet wine for these floats.
 Dryer wines do not pair as well with the ice cream.

 SELTZER: You can skip the addition of the seltzer water if you choose; however, it gives these ice cream floats that ‘old-fashioned’ soda fountain flair.

 Club soda or tonic water would also work in place of seltzer water and give you the same fizziness.

 ICE CREAM: When deciding on which ice cream to pair with your wine and ice cream floats, you can read the bottle and see what flavor profile your wine has.

 For example, the Pinot Noir I chose has flavor notes of cherry, raspberry, and vanilla, so I decided to pair this fruity red wine with a good-quality classic vanilla ice cream.